ibm-cloud-security/appid-clientsdk-android/README.md

 ```
 **Note**:

-* The default configuration use Facebook and Google as authentication options.
-If you configure only one of them the login widget will *not* launch and the user will be redirected to the configured identity provider authentication screen.
+* By default, App ID is configured to use Facebook, Google, and Cloud Directory as identity providers.
+If you change your identity provider settings to provide only one option, then the Login Widget is not needed and will not display.
+The user is directed to your chosen identity provider's authentication screen.
 * When using Cloud Directory, and "Email verification" is configured to *not* allow users to sign-in without email verification, then the "onAuthorizationSuccess" of the "AuthorizationListener" will be invoked without tokens.

 ## Managing Cloud Directory with the Android SDK